Refer to the following budget guidelines when creating your detailed project budget. Contact Creative New Zealand for further information.

 State whether wages are for full-time or part-time work.
 If part-time, show the hours they are based on.
 Check that your pay rates do not fall below the minimum wage for employees aged 16 years and over.
 For more information refer to the website of the Ministry of Business Innovation and Employment (MBIE).

 Creative New Zealand suggests rates of between $2,500 a month and $6,000 a month for artists’ full-time wages, salaries and stipends.
+If you are applying to Arts Grants refer to the specific Arts Grant remuneration guidance.

 Budgets for writing and illustrating grants need only show a stipend, as per the guidelines above.